arcana-network/docs.arcana/includes/text-snippets/ca/xcs_feature.md

 **Unified Balance**

-- Users could combine the same token type (e.g., USDT) held across multiple source chains into a single, unified balance.
+- Users could combine the same token type (for example, USDT) held across multiple source chains into a single, unified balance.
 - This allowed spending that token on any destination chain.
 - **Limitation:** Users could only use the unified balance of a single